Aider-AI/aider/docs/unified-diffs.md

 +        return number * factorial(number-1)
 ```

-Aider's system prompt strongly encourages
+Aider's system prompt encourages
 GPT to produce these high level diffs.
-This prompt makes GPT better at producing correct diffs, which can be successfully
+This makes GPT better at producing correct diffs, which can be successfully
 applied to the original file.

 **Experiments without "high level diff" prompting